cerc-io/stack-orchestrator/stack_orchestrator/data/stacks/osmosis/README.md

 Instructions to build and deploy:
 - Self-hosted gitea
 - An ipfs node
-- Urbit
 - The osmosis front end
-  - Hosted on python server
-  - Deployed on urbit
 - A laconicd chain

 ## Setup